What is a microrequest?

 18F has an agreement with Login, Cloud, PIF, and CoE that allows for 141 hours of microrequests to be completed on behalf of each organization in FY20.
 The agreement covers the costs associated with the 18F labor, but the requests must still adhere to the definitions above.
 That is, microrequests will be fulfilled when they don’t impact 18F’s ability to deliver on other partner projects to which people are staffed.
 Tock lines for each of these orgs are listed in the #microrequests channel description, and remaining hours are updated on a weekly basis.

 If you’re working on a microrequest, remember that microrequests that are related to billable projects or that fall within the TTS sibling org agreement contribute to your overall billable hours expectations.
-So if you work for eight hours on a microrequest, you would be expected to work 24 hours on other projects, not 32 hours.
+So if you work for eight hours on a microrequest, you would be expected to work at least 24 hours on other projects, rather than the usual minimum of 32 hours.